 Travelling solo as a black female comes with it challenges.
-Like being labelled prostitutes in certain countries or being overtly sexualised, So this list was particularly important for me to do because I want us to know there are places we can visit comfortably.
+Like being labelled prostitutes in certain countries or being overtly sexualised, So this list was particularly important for me to do because I want us to know there are places we can visit comfortably as black women travelling solo.
 So let’s get into the list of destinations for solo black women to visit!
-If you are a black female who’s considered solo travel, this is the post for you
+If you are a black female who’s considered solo travel, this is the post for you!

 1. Barcelona, Spain

 Contributed by Sarah of Sarah Toyin

 A great solo travel destination for black women that I recommend is Barcelona, Spain!
 Barcelona is located in the east of Spain.
 The city is well known for its unique architecture and tourist attractions such as the Sagrada Familia, Park Guell, the National Palace and the impressive Montujic Fountain, the Gothic Quarter and last but not least well, the beach.

 I loved my solo trip to Barcelona as it was easy to get around and the weather was great.
 Barcelona seems to have something for everyone whether you are desiring to see unique architecture and historical locations, chill by the beach and relax or just simply travel to eat and explore the culture.
 Whatever you are looking for I don’t think you will be disappointed.
 I think it is important to note that Barcelona is quite a busy city so be alert as you would in any major city.